cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 ### 👕 Size

+350 hours

-M - L – The project's output will be a fully functional API service capable of handling multiple asset types, requiring significant coding and testing.
+The project's output will be a fully functional API service capable of handling multiple asset types, requiring significant coding and testing.

 ### 🌍 Importance of Testnets in Blockchain Development